 Cloud 9 Adventure Ltd Coronavirus Policy

 We know that many of you will have concerns about whether or not you'll be able to travel in 2021.
 We certainly hope that travel will be possible, and are planning to run as many trips as any potential travel restrictions allow.
-Our experience from running trips in summer 2020 is that travel corridors, quarantine rules and local lockdowns change frequently and without much warning.
+Our experience from running trips in summer 2020 is that we can usually run the trip: our main problem is whether or not you can get here, which obviously depends where you are travelling from.
+Our experience is that travel corridors, quarantine rules and local lockdowns change frequently and without much warning.
 As a result, a degree of flexibility about your travel plans is required.

-Having said that, we had a number of successful trips for those who were willing to travel.
+Having said that, we had a number of successful trips in summer 2020 for those who were willing to travel.
 Hotels and mountain huts operated with reduced capacity, and we were able to run safe, socially-distanced trips.

 Frequently Asked Questions